 Every year 1000s of new and used sea shipping containers are refashioned to be used for other purposes.
 Sometimes that could be something as basic as creating a home office or building a backyard workshop from a cargo container.
 More grandiose projects include constructing an entire house predominantly from shipping containers, or even the construction of bridges.
 These are great ways to recycle used containers.
 Some architects take things a few steps further, and this post highlights some of the more bizarre shipping container modifications you’ll ever feast your eyes on.

-If you have been keeping tabs on architectural developments in the past decade or so, you will probably have noticed the increasing number of modified cargo-containers around.
+If you have been keeping tabs on architectural developments in the past decade or so, you will probably have noticed the increasing number of modifications of cargo-containers.
 That’s because the popularity of shipping-container repurposing for creating residential, commercial, recreational and industrial spaces has been on the up since the turn of the millennium.

 Because they are still a relatively new concept, container modifications do have a knack for capturing people’s attention wherever they are present.
 Some modifications, however, are more on the bizarre side and end up garnering attention from all over the world.

-A creation of a Brazilian architectural firm, The Superiscope is a 12-metre-high periscope made from a shipping container that has been stood on one end.
-Described as the “world’s largest periscope” by its creators, this bizarre shipping container contraption offers visitors a view of the Lagoa Santa, an adjacent lagoon that lends its name to the Brazilian city where it’s located.
+Creation of a Brazilian architectural firm, The Superiscope is a 12-metre-high periscope made from a shipping container that has been stood on one end.
+Described as the “world’s largest periscope” by its creators, this bizarre shipping container contraption offers visitors a view of the Lagoa Santa.
+An adjacent lagoon that lends its name to the Brazilian city where it’s located.
 It provides the perfect aerial view if you’re afraid of heights.

 Due for completion in 2020, this 40,000-seat stadium being developed for the 2022 FIFA World Cup in Qatar will hold the record for the largest container modification project in the world.
 The modular stadium will be created from 990 repurposed shipping containers and will feature a custom cooling system that will keep its interior temperature at 26 degrees Celsius.